-Eidsfossen was a powerful waterfall on the Gloppen River that literally made us fell like the ground beneath our feet was trembling.
+Eidsfossen was a powerful waterfall on the aptly-named Storelva (Big River) that literally made us feel like the ground beneath our feet was trembling.

 Indeed, the operative word with this waterfall was “power”, and it was most certainly on display during our late June 2005 visit to this region of Norway.